RyanScottLewis/cacheable_attr/README.md

-puts "The first number will change every 3 seconds" puts "The second number will change every single call" puts "The third and forth numbers will never change after the first call (You should normally use regular attrs for this, but just showing off ttl:nil)" puts ""
+puts "The first number will change every 3 seconds" puts "The second number will change every single call (You should normally use regular attrs for this, but just showing off ttl: 0)" puts "The third and forth numbers will never change after the first call" puts ""

 loop do